-- Introducing alternative entry routes such as apprenticeships and internships - Removing CV requirements for entry-level roles - Implementing behavioural assessments - Adding salary transparency and candidate guidance materials to level the playing field - Building systems to collect socio-economic background data - Launched a person-centred onboarding experience - Engaged with local partners to help increase opportunities for young people - Championing fair pay, with a commitment to the Living Wage
+- Introducing alternative entry routes such as apprenticeships and internships - Removing CV requirements for entry-level roles - Implementing behavioural assessments - Adding salary transparency and candidate guidance materials to level the playing field - Building systems to collect socio-economic background data - Launched a person-centred onboarding experience

+• Engaged with local partners to help increase opportunities for young people

-By creating an integrated strategy with an ambition that social inclusion is designed into everything they do for colleagues, customers and communities, Aegon has a focused high-impact model.
+By aligning its customer proposition with social inclusion and rationalising its charity partnerships, Aegon created a focused, high-impact model.
 Within a year, the company evolved from initiative-led goodwill to a deliberate strategy aimed at breaking down barriers and enabling upward mobility-ensuring its workforce better reflects the communities it serves.
 The next stage of this process is to measure the impact of the actions and show the change they have created.